26 facts you didn't know about Birmingham

 10. Birmingham Museum and Art Gallery has the world’s largest collection of Pre-Raphaelite paintings.

-11. We have over 50 festivals across the city every year, 2020 has been a little different for obvious reasons.
+11. We have over 50 festivals across the city every year.

 12. Birmingham Hippodrome is the UK’s busiest theatre with over 520,000 visitors each year.